circus-tent/chaussette/docs/source/index.rst

 and is organized around **back ends**.

-By default Chaussette uses a pure Python implementation based on **wsgiref**, but it also provides more efficient back ends:
+By default Chaussette uses a pure Python implementation based on **wsgiref**, but it also provides more efficient back ends.
+Most of them are for Python 2 only, but Chaussette can be used under Python 3 with a few of them - marked in the list below:

 - **gevent** -- based on Gevent's *pywsgi* server
 - **fastgevent** -- based on Gevent's *wsgi* server -- faster but does not support streaming.
 - **meinheld** -- based on Meinheld's fast C server
-- **waitress** -- based on Pyramid's waitress pure Python web server
+- **waitress** -- based on Pyramid's waitress pure Python web server (py3)
 - **eventlet** -- based on Eventlet's wsgi server
 - **geventwebsocket** -- Gevent's **pywsgi** server coupled with **geventwebsocket** handler.